Wouldn't it feel great to have a buffer between you and the curveballs life throws at you, turning a crisis into...

-3 Minute Read
+3 Minute ReadTopic: savings

 Saving money is not a matter of math.
 It’s a matter of urgency.

 Local experts you can trust.Find an ELP

-You will only save money when it becomes an emotional priority.
+You’ll only save money when it becomes an emotional priority.

 That debt becomes monthly payments that control our paychecks and make us say things like, “We just don’t make enough to save any money!”
 Wrong, wrong, wrong!
-We do make enough to save money; we just aren’t willing to quit spoiling ourselves with our little projects or pleasures to have enough left to save.
+We do make enough to save money; we just aren’t willing to quit spoiling ourselves with our little projects or pleasures.
 It doesn’t matter what you make—you can save money.
 It just has to become a big enough priority to you.

 You May Also Like